I. Identity and contact details of the data controller

 1. Right to information (Art.
 19 GDPR)

-If you have the right of rectification, erasure or restriction of processing over the data controller, they are obliged to notify all recipients to whom your personal data have been disclosed of the correction or erasure of the data or restriction of processing, unless this proves to be impossible or involves a disproportionate effort.
+If you have asserted the right to rectification, erasure or restriction of processing against the controller, the controller is obliged to notify all recipients to whom the personal data concerning you have been disclosed of this rectification or erasure of the data or restriction of processing, unless this proves impossible or involves a disproportionate effort.
+You have the right to be informed about these recipients by the controller.

 1. Right to data portability (Art.
 20 GDPR)

-If the personal data relating to you are processed for direct marketing purposes, you have the right to object at any time to the processing of your personal data in regard to such advertising; this also applies to profiling as it is associated with direct marketing.
+If your personal data is processed for direct marketing purposes, you have the right to object at any time to the processing of your personal data for such marketing, which includes profiling to the extent that it is related to such direct marketing.

-1. Automated individual decision-making, including profiling (Art.
+1. Automated decision-making in individual cases including profiling (Art.
 22 GDPR)

-You have the right not to be subject to a decision based solely on automated processing, including profiling that will have legal effect or affect you in a similar manner.
+You have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affects you.

-1. Right to complain to a supervisory authority
+1. Right to lodge a complaint with a supervisory authority

 V. Transfer of your personal data